What is a Speech-Language Evaluation?

-A speech-language evaluation is the measurement of a person’s communication skills.
-It is done to gain more understanding of a person’s communication skills and needs.
-This evaluation is done by a licensed speech-language pathologist.
+A speech-language evaluation measures a person’s communication skills.
+These evaluations are done by a licensed speech-language pathologist.

-The speech-language pathologist will review relevant case history information with the client and/or anyone who accompanies them to their evaluation.
+Prior to the evaluation, a speech-language pathologist will review relevant case history information with the client and anyone who accompanies them.
 The case history form will be provided to the client for completion prior to the evaluation.
 Questions included in the case history form (if relevant) include:

 - Pregnancy and birth history